Dene Magna PE Curriculum Intent and Vision

 KS4 GCSE PE

 Our GCSE PE programme really stretches our students in both a practical and theoretical sense.
 Students are driven to reach the highest level of practical performance, with a strong emphasis on the GCSE specification.
 Students experience thoughtful and innovative GCSE theory lessons which serve to inspire students to be conscientious learners, aided by passionate and enthusiastic delivery.
 Our GCSE PE students take pride in becoming role models for the younger students - demonstrating leadership and passion developed since KS3.
-This experience intends to inspire our students and lead them onto the pathway of our A Level provision.

 Our KS5 curriculum provides stretch and challenge for all our learners with a diverse specification.
 This curriculum follows on nicely from KS4 which allows students to embed prior knowledge and enhance this further using theoretical principles.
 Our A Level students are provided with a current and innovative learning experience which enables them to get a holistic view of the A Level physical education qualification.
 We provide relevant trips during the two years which can give the students a good insight into putting theory into practice.
 We also offer enrichment programmes which involve onsite and offsite activities for the students to enjoy during their time with us, these support the emphasis of healthy active lifestyles and having a passion for sport.
 For the A level PE students these practical elements link with part of their qualification which is practical performance.